 In most cases, errors can be fixed in a matter of minutes.
-Additional documents can be sent electronically to Companies House for no extra charge.
+If any additional documents are required, these can be sent electronically to Companies House for no extra charge.
 All being well the second time around, your new limited company should be approved and ready-to-trade within 3-6 working hours.

 What documents are required for company registration?

-It depends whether you register through a company formation agent or Companies House.
-If you choose to set up a company online through a formation agency like Rapid Formations, you should not have to submit any paperwork or deal with any physical documentation.
+It depends whether you register through a company formation agent or directly at Companies House.
+If you choose to set up a company online through an approved agency like Rapid Formations, you will not have to submit any paperwork or deal with any physical documentation.
 Our incorporation service is electronic and carried out entirely online.